Oil Drop Experiment

 When the drop attains terminal velocity, then it has no acceleration.
 Hence, the total force acting on it must be zero.
 That means,

 The above equation can be used to find out the value of r.
 Once r is calculated, the value of w can easily be found out from equation (i) marked above.

 Now after turning on the electric field between the plates, the electric force FE acting on the drop is,

 Where E is the electric field and q the charge on the oil drop.
 For parallel plates, the formula for E is,

 Here V is the potential difference and d the distance between the plates.
 That implies,

 Now if we adjust V to make the oil drop remain steady at a point, then

 Thus, the value of q can be calculated.
 By repeatedly applying this method to multiple oil droplets, the electric charge values on individual drops were always found to be integer multiples of the smallest value.
 This lowest charge could be nothing but the charge on the elementary particle, electron.
-By this method, the electronic charge was calculated to be approximately, 1.5924×10−19 C, making an error of 1% of the currently accepted value, 1.602176487×10−19 C. All subsequent researches pointed to the same value of charge on the fundamental particle.
+By this method, the electronic charge was calculated to be approximate, 1.5924×10−19 C, making an error of 1% of the currently accepted value, 1.602176487×10−19 C. All subsequent research pointed to the same value of charge on the fundamental particle.

 Robert Millikan’s Oil Drop Experiment Animation

 Millikan’s Oil Drop Experiment and the Atomic Theory